Theta rank, levelness, and matroid minors: Point configurations and matroids

 The \Defn{base polytope} of $\MM$ is $P_\MM := \conv(V_\MM)$.

 \end{defi}

 The dual $\MM^*$ is obtained by taking the complements of bases.
 The corresponding base configuration is thus

-In particular, $V_\MM$ and $V_{\MM^*}$ are related by an affine transformation.
+In particular, $V_\MM$ and $V_{\MM^*}$ are related by an affine transformation and from Proposition~\ref{prop:TH-aff} we deduce the following fact. \begin{cor} For every matroid $\MM$, $V_\MM$ and $V_{\MM^*}$ have the same Theta rank and levelness. \end{cor}

-Observe that $V_\MM$ is not a full-dimensional point configuration.
+For a point configuration $V \subset \R^m$, we define $\dim V$ to be the dimension of the affine hull of $V$.
+Then $V_\MM$ is not a full-dimensional point configuration in $\R^E$.
 Indeed, $V_\MM$ is contained in the hyperplane $\sum_{e \in E} x_e = \rk(E)$.
 In order to determine the dimension of $V_\MM$ we need to consider the relations among elements of $E$: $e_1,e_2\in E$ are related if there exists a circuit of $\MM$ containing both.
 This is an equivalence relation and the equivalence classes are called the \Defn{connected components} of $\MM$.
 Let us write $c(\MM)$ for the number of connected components.
 The matroid $\MM$ is \Defn{connected} if $c(\MM)=1$.
+The following basic result due to Tutte will be indispensible throughout this paper.